Kit Carson: Ranching, family life, and herding sheep (1848–1853)

 After the Mexican–American War transferred California and New Mexico to the United States, Carson returned to Taos to attempt to transition into a career as a businessman and rancher.
 He developed a small rancho at Rayado, east of Taos, and raised beef.
 He brought his daughter Adaline from Missouri to join Josefa and the family in a period where family life settled the frontiersman.
 Josefa loved to sew, and he bought her an early sewing machine, one of the first Singer models, a resourceful tool for their expanding family.
 She managed the household, in the tradition of the Hispanic women of New Mexico, while he continued shorter travels.
-In the summer of 1850, he sold a herd of horses to the military at Ft.
-Laramie, Wyoming.
+In the summer of 1850, he sold a herd of horses to the military at Fort Laramie, Wyoming.
 The following year, he took wagons on a trading expedition to Missouri and back along the Santa Fe Trail.
-In 1852, for old times sake, he and a few of the veteran trappers made a loop trapping expedition through Colorado and Wyoming.
+In 1852, for old times' sake, he and a few of the veteran trappers made a loop trapping expedition through Colorado and Wyoming.

 In mid-1853, Carson left New Mexico with 7,000 thin legged churro sheep for the California Trail across Wyoming, Utah, Nevada and into California.
 He was taking them to settlers in northern California and southern Oregon.
 Carson had with him six experienced New Mexicans from the haciendas of the Rio Abajo to herd the sheep.
 Upon his arrival in Sacramento, he was surprised to learn of his elevation, again, to a hero of the Conquest of California; over the rest of his life he was recognized as a celebrated frontiersman, an image developed by publications of varied accuracy.